 Currently, I’m a Post Graduate Lecturer for MDes Design Innovation, Interaction Design (Specialism Leader) at Glasgow School of Art.
 [GSA innovation school]

 Formerly, Associate Lecturer at the University of York, for the International Pathway College course: Robotics, Programming and Electronics.

 I was awarded a 4-year scholarship from EPSRC to complete a PhD in Media & Arts Technology, at Queen Mary University of London.
-Throughout the PhD, I was testing prototypes made with various hardware such as small circuit boards (Arduino), lights, radio frequency identification readers (RFID) and tags that are put onto your daily essential items.
+Throughout the PhD, I was testing prototypes made with various hardware such as small circuit boards (Arduino / ATMEL), lights, radio frequency identification readers (RFID) and tags that are put onto your daily essential items.

-I’m in the Cognitive Science research group (information on my research interests if you’re interested).
-It was at QMUL that I started working with Arduino and components.
-I’m pretty sure it’s bordering on an addiction, and looking around my house might confirm this by a number of tools, solder, wires, boards… all organized of course!
+I’m pretty sure my interest is bordering on addiction, and looking around my house might confirm this by the number of tools, solder, wires, boards… all organized of course!

 Presented my work over the 4-day conference in Toronto Canada as part of the Interactivity Track.

 MessageBag: Can Assistive Technology Combat Forgetfulness, 2013 AH ’13 Proceedings of the 3rd Augmented Human International Conference

 Presented the paper “Message Bag”, March 2013 At the 4th Annual Augmented Human Conference, Stuttgart, Germany.

 Farion C., Purver M. (2013).
 Message Bag; Can Assistive Technology Combat Forgetfulness. in A. Schmidt, A. Bulling, C. Holz, AH ’13 Proceedings of the 3rd Augmented Human International Conference, Stuttgart, Germany, March 2013.